dokan-dev/dokany/README.md

 Because the original Dokan Legacy (< 0.6.0) project is no longer maintained.

-Since version 0.8.0, dokany break dokan API compatibility.
+Since version 0.8.0, dokany breaks compatibility with the dokan API.
 See [Choose a version](https://github.com/dokan-dev/dokany/wiki/Installation#choose-a-version) for more information.